Surface flux concentrations and spherical alpha-square dynamo: Introduction

 The choice of using spherical geometry is taken because the dynamo-generated magnetic field depends critically on the geometry.
 Therefore, to have a more realistic field structure, we felt it profitable to carry out our investigations in spherical geometry.
 Guided by the insights obtained from such studies, it will in future be easier to design simpler Cartesian models to address specific questions regarding the interaction between NEMPI and the dynamo instability.

-In the calculations presented below we use the {\sc Pencil Code}\footnote{http://pencil-code.googlecode.com} which was used in DNS of magneto-hydrodynamics in spherical coordinates~\citep{MTBM09} and also in earlier DNS and MFS of NEMPI.
+In the calculations presented below we use the {\sc Pencil Code}\footnote{http://pencil-code.googlecode.com}, which has been used in DNS of magneto-hydrodynamics in spherical coordinates~\citep{MTBM09} and also in earlier DNS and MFS of NEMPI.
 Unlike most of the earlier calculations, we adopt an adiabatic equation of state.
 This results in a stratification such that the temperature declines approximately linearly toward the surface, so the scale height becomes shorter and the stratification stronger toward the top layers.
 This is done to have a clear segregation between the dynamo in the bulk and NEMPI near the surface, where the stratification is strong enough for NEMPI to operate.
-The gravitational potential corresponds to that of a point mass.
-This is justified because the mass in the convection zone is negligible compared to that below.
-The goal of the present work is to produce reference cases in spherical geometry to assess the dependence on numerical resolution, and to look for new effects that are due to spherical geometry.
-We begin by describing first the basic model.
+The gravitational potential is that of a point mass.
+This is justified because the mass in the convection zone is negligible compared to the one below.
+The goal of the present work is to produce reference cases in spherical geometry and to look for new effects of spherical geometry.
+We begin by describing the basic model.